 Start early — at least six months in advance.
 Set interim deadlines for yourself for completion of each task.
 Developing an online course is labor intensive and can be difficult to do concurrent with teaching the course.

-- Create a content outline, chunking the content into modules.
+- Create a content outline, chunking the content into lessons.
 View an example.

 - Become familiar with TRACS and third-party tools and how they can be used to support learning and assessment.
 Read about technology options.

 - Develop a planning matrix.
 The planning matrix provides an overview of all the activities in the course.